 Our friend Professor Braun has a different approach.
-He has his students view different slides and then write case scenarios and a few test questions from them.
+He has his students view an assortment of slides and then write case scenarios and a few test questions from them.
 He refers to his method as a reverse problem-based learning approach.

-Risk index: Low Time index: Medium Cost index: Medium

-Duration of the learning activity: 1-2 weeks or as needed
+Risk index: Low Time index: Medium Cost index: Medium Learner-centered index: High Duration of the learning activity: 1-2 weeks or as needed